harshjaiswal848/Collab-and-Code/README.md

-🚀 CodeCollab – Real-Time Collaborative Code Editor
+#🚀 CodeCollab – Real-Time Collaborative Code Editor#

 CodeCollab is a web-based real-time collaborative code editor that allows multiple users to write and edit code together in the same workspace.
-It provides instant synchronization of code changes using WebSockets (Socket.IO) and offers a rich in-browser coding experience powered by the Monaco Editor (the core editor behind VS Code).
+It provides instant synchronization of code changes using WebSockets (Socket.IO) and offers a rich in-browser coding experience powered by the Monaco Editor (the editor behind VS Code).

-This project demonstrates modern full-stack web development, real-time systems, and scalable client–server communication.
-It is suitable for final-year academic submission as well as technical interviews.

 🖼️ Preview